wyrover/gjitenkai/README.md

 You also need Japanese font and a Japanse input system.
 See your OS documentation for more details.

-# Differences with the legacy Gjiten
+# Differences with the Original Gjiten 2.6

+* Almost entierly rewritten from scratch
+* Regex search
-* New implementation
+* Colored output
-* Regex search, colored output, EDICT2 support
+* EDICT2 support
+* Optimzed for speed and features
+* Use GTK3 with Glade
+* Autoexpend kanji to it's radical list
+* Threaded dictionary loading
 * a lot more !

 # Credits